Terms of a real estate contract often involve special stipulation and "contingencies" that dictate the conditions of the purchase agreement.

 Say you’ve just accepted an offer on your home, but the buyer still has to sell their own.
 Until they do, they can’t actually get the mortgage they need to pay you.

+A further provision of a home sale contingency is a kick-out clause.
 With a kick-out contingency in place, you’re essentially telling the buyer that you reserve the right to cancel the sale if another buyer comes forward with the funds needed to complete the sale.

-Should You Accept Contingent Offers?
+Should Sellers Accept Contingent Offers?

 That said, generally speaking, you should consider the market.
 If it’s working in your favor, you can probably reject contingencies because you’re confident more offers are coming.